 In a recent episode of Therapy Chat Podcast, host Laura Reagan, LCSW-C, founder of Trauma Therapist Network, interviewed Dr. Jodie Skillicorn.
 Dr. Skillicorn identifies as a holistic psychiatrist.
 She defines being a holistic psychiatrist as seeking to find the root cause of depression and other mental health concerns, rather than simply using medication to manage symptoms.
+If you’re ready learn more about the benefits of trauma therapy and Dr. Jodie Skilllicorn’s perspective on medication on today’s episode of the therapy chat podcast.

 Challenging Conventional Wisdom About Serotonin